yx-lu/yx-lu.github.io/_pages/about.md

 ## Education

+* 09/2022-present: Center on Frontiers of Computing Studies, Peking University
+    * Doctor of Philosophy
-* 09/2018-Present: School of Electronics Engineering and Computer Science, Peking University
+* 09/2018-06/2022: School of Electronics Engineering and Computer Science, Peking University
     * Bachelor of Computer Science and Technology
 * 09/2015-06/2018: Hangzhou No.2 High School of Zhejiang Province